 1:30-1:45 PM / PREARRANGED EDITING SESSIONS.
 Individual editing sessions with editors Judy Allen and Laura Walter.

 1:45-2:45 PM / FIRST PAGE CRITIQUE.
 Panelists Elizabeth Kaplan, Claire McMillan and Renee Rosen.
 Submit the first page of your work in progress (prose only, fiction or nonfiction) at check-in on conference morning.
 Submissions must be double-spaced, Times New Roman-12, with Title/Genre.
+Do not include your name.
 Each panelist will raise a hand at the point where they would stop reading and will comment on what stopped them.
 Pages will be randomly selected.

 2:45-3:00 PM / BREAK & PREARRANGED EDITING SESSIONS.
 Individual editing sessions with editors Judy Allen and Laura Walter.

 1. *Revise & Edit Like a Pro / Renee Rosen.
 Explore the importance of editing and revision, how to effectively polish your work and get it in shape for submitting to agents and editors.

 2. The Benefits of Blogging / Jill Grunenwald.
 Learn how blogging can help you engage with your readers, plus the best ways to create valuable and memorable content.